natural-affinity/storify/README.md

 ### Experimental

 I am currently in the process of integrating Representable; this will allow easier serialization and de-serialization to/from JSON strings.
-This has only been implemented for the `Storify::User` model and its sub-types.

 Example: Get the raw JSON (string) of a user's profile
 ```ruby